What causes fatigue?

 Advanced pancreatic cancer

-Advanced pancreatic cancer is cancer that has spread to other parts of the body, such as the liver and lungs.
+Advanced pancreatic cancer is cancer that has spread to other parts of the body.
 If you have advanced cancer, you may find that the fatigue gets worse over time, and that it has more of an effect on your daily life.
 This is normal, but it can be upsetting for you and your family.

-Your medical team may be able to change the way they manage your symptoms to help with the fatigue.
+Speak to your medical team about the fatigue.
+They may be able to change the way they manage your symptoms to help with the fatigue.

 Quotemarks Created with Sketch.